Why you need to collect employee feedback during change

 Change management is tough.
 All change practitioners know how important it is to take people on a journey through communication - but it should be a two-way street.
 People can become disconnected or misunderstand what’s happening if they’re just being blasted with updates.
 That’s why employee feedback is also important – it turns that communication into a loop.

 Without closing that loop, your change management program may take longer, be harder to implement, cost more money, or be more complicated than you’d hoped for.
 Organizations that try to run a change program without ongoing feedback are stacking the deck against themselves.

 In the change management process, everybody moves at a different pace.
 Some people get it straight away and leap in, while others are worried and take a little more time.
 Employee feedback is a way to monitor your progress and take everyone on that journey with you.

-Feedback allows you to listen to how people are feeling and assess what type of communication different parts of the organization need to keep moving along.
-It’s hugely important in speeding up the learning process so communication is effective.
+Feedback allows you to listen to how people feel and assess what type of communication different parts of the organization need to keep moving along.
+It’s hugely important in speeding up the learning process, so communication is effective.

-Senior leaders have often been on the change journey for a long period of time.
+Senior leaders have often been on the change journey for an extended period of time.
 If you’re shifting strategy or doing a merger or acquisition, your senior leaders may already be 18 months into the project before the knowledge is made public.
 From this position, it can be easy to assume that everyone else has this knowledge and understanding.

 Regardless of how compelling your change case is, people need time to get on board.
-You can understand and speed up their journey by listening to how they’re feeling and addressing those concerns.
+You can understand and speed up their journey by listening to their feelings and addressing those concerns.
 How frequently you need to get employee feedback over this period really depends on the degree of change your organization is experiencing and how quickly you can act on feedback.